-Similarly, to put it in a anticlockwise turning sense, the reverse is carried out, viz. the discharge ends of the pumps are connected to the cylinders B and D, while the suction side of the pumps are to A and C. This reverse pressure flow from hydraulic pumps is achieved with the help of control valves operated from the wheelhouse.
+Similarly, to put it in an anticlockwise turning sense, the reverse is carried out, viz. the discharge ends of the pumps are connected to the cylinders B and D, while the suction side of the pumps is to A and C. This reverse pressure flow from hydraulic pumps is achieved with the help of control valves operated from the wheelhouse.

 Rotary Vane Steering Gear

 In rotary vane steering gear, there is a fixed housing in which two vanes rotate.
 The housing along with the vanes form four chambers.
 The physics behind its operation is similar to the ram type with a small difference.